Davidwk123/Shooting-Mechanic-Valorant/README.md

 Part of the shooting mechanic in Valorant Developed with Unreal Engine 5.

-Specifcally developed the bullet damage drop off mechanic, where the player's weapon does less damage the father they are away from their opponent.
+Specifcally developed the bullet damage drop off mechanic, where the player's weapon does less damage the father away they are from their opponent.

-Used the Ghost's stats when working on feature.
+Used the Ghost's weapon stats when working on feature.